lrq3000/pyFileFixity/README.rst

 This section describes how to use the Cython implementation.
 However, you should first try PyPy, as it did give 10x to 100x speedup over Cython in our case.

+THIS SECTION IS OLD AND DEPRECATED, because the Cython compilation is now done directly in the Reed-Solomon submodules, instead of here, so you should not need to worry about it, just pip install with the requirements.txt and you should be set.
+The information below is left for historical purposes:

 A speedy Cython implementation of the Reed-Solomon library is included.
 It should provide C-speed for all scripts (as long as you use